valory-xyz/open-autonomy/docs/guides/managing_packages.md

 ## The remote registry

-We have been mostly working with the local registry, but for other developers to be able of fetching your packages you will need to push them to the remote registry: `push`, `publish`, `add` and `fetch` commands work with the `--remote` flag.
+We have been mostly working with the local registry, but for other developers to be able to fetch your packages you will need to push them to the remote registry: `push`, `publish`, `add` and `fetch` commands work with the `--remote` flag.
 When you specify it instead of the `--local` one, operations will be performed against a remote server.
 You can also push a package directly from the local registry to the remote one:

 ```bash
 # Remove all cache files before running